anyfin/bankid/README.md

 ## Configuration

-By default bankid is instantiated with the following configuration pointing to the Bank ID Test Environment
+By default, `bankid` is instantiated with the following configuration pointing to the Bank ID Test Environment:

 ```javascript
 settings = {